-You first saw this delicious Crumbs of Comfort Cake Design recipe in the Spring Issue of Sweet Magazine (grab a copy for your iPad, Android or Kindle Fire).
+You first saw this delicious Crumbs of Comfort Cake Design recipe in the Spring Issue of Sweet Magazine.
 Gillian’s now our gorgeous baking editor, and you can find her scrummy recipes with gluten free options in all of our issues!

 Making a gluten free cake or sweet isn’t as simple as switching the flour out for a gluten free variety.
 The fats, sugar and moisture added to the recipes needs to be adjusted to allow for the moisture loving ingredients that make up gluten free flour.
 A straight switch to a gluten free flour can result in dry and fairly gross cakes resembling cardboard.
 In Gillian’s test kitchen, she puts each recipe through it’s paces to produce sweets that are delicious with or without gluten!